Optimal structure and parameter learning of Ising models: Introduction

 The Ising model is a renowned model in statistical physics which was originally introduced to study the phase transition phenomenon in ferromagnetic materials \cite{gallavotti2013statistical}.
 In modern applications, the Ising model is regarded as the most general graphical model describing stationary statistics of binary variables, called spins, that admit a pairwise factorization.
 The spins are associated with the nodes of a graph and the edges specify pairwise interactions.
 Given a graph $G=(V,E)$, where $V$ is the set of $N$ nodes and $E$ is the set of edges, the probability measure of an Ising model reads

 where $\sigma = \{\sigma_i\}_{i \in V}$ denotes the vector of spin variables $\sigma_{i} \in \{-1,+1\}$, $J^{*} = \{J^{*}_{ij}\}_{(i,j)\in E}$ is the vector of pairwise interactions, $H^{*} = \{H^{*}_i\}_{i\in V}$ is the vector of magnetic fields and $Z$, called the partition function, is a normalization factor that ensures $\sum_\sigma P_{J^{*},H^{*}}(\sigma)=1$.
 In this representation, the temperature is absorbed in $J^{*}$ and $H^{*}$.
-In numerous applications, such as statistical physics \cite{kunkin1969inverse,chayes1984inverse}, neuroscience \cite{Schneidman2006,Cocco2009}, bio-polymers \cite{Morcos2011a}, gene regulatory networks \cite{Marbach2012}, quantum computing \cite{ronnow2014defining}, image segmentation \cite{panjwani1995markov}, deep learning \cite{lecun2015deep} and sociology \cite{Eagle2009}, the underlying interaction graph and the values of couplings are often unknown \emph{a priori} and have to be reconstructed from the data which takes the form of several observed spin configurations.
-The learning problem that we consider in this Letter is stated as follows: given $M$ statistically independent samples $\{\sigma^{(k)}\}_{k=1,\ldots,M}$ generated by an unknown probability measure $P_{J^{*},H^{*}}(\sigma)$, reconstruct the interaction graph $G$ and the parameters $\{J^{*},H^{*}\}$.
+Regimes corresponding to small and large interactions and magnetic field intensities are respectively known as high-temperature and low-temperature phases.
+Models in which couplings or magnetic fields are positive, negative or have mixed signs are traditionally referred to as ferromagnet, anti-ferromagnet and spin glass, respectively.
+In numerous application fields, such as statistical physics \cite{kunkin1969inverse,chayes1984inverse}, neuroscience \cite{Schneidman2006,Cocco2009}, bio-polymers \cite{Morcos2011a}, gene regulatory networks \cite{Marbach2012}, quantum computing \cite{ronnow2014defining}, image segmentation \cite{panjwani1995markov}, deep learning \cite{lecun2015deep} and sociology \cite{Eagle2009}, the underlying interaction graph and the values of couplings are often unknown \emph{a priori} and have to be reconstructed from the data which takes the form of several observed spin configurations.
+The learning problem that we consider in this paper, called the inverse Ising problem, is stated as follows: given $M$ statistically independent samples $\{\sigma^{(m)}\}_{m=1,\ldots,M}$ generated by an unknown probability measure $P_{J^{*},H^{*}}(\sigma)$, reconstruct the interaction graph $G$ and the parameters $\{J^{*},H^{*}\}$.